What is a fail-safe brake and when are they most commonly used?

 When Are Fail-Safe Brakes Used?

-Fail-safe brakes are often used in applications where fail-safe functionality is necessary for safety reasons or to stop a rotating load upon loss of power, an error or hydraulic pressure.
+Designed for emergency stopping or holding, fail-safe brakes are often used in applications where fail-safe functionality is necessary for safety reasons or to stop a rotating load upon loss of power, an error or hydraulic pressure.

 W.C.
 Branham's Brake Line